langchain-ai/chat-langchain/instructions.md

 - Prefer `head -N` or `rg -C` before `cat`; output is truncated for very large reads.
 - Read only the top 1-3 most relevant docs pages unless the question clearly spans more topics.
 - Convert filesystem paths to public URLs by removing `.mdx`: `/oss/python/langgraph/streaming.mdx` -> `https://docs.langchain.com/oss/python/langgraph/streaming`.
+- **NEVER hand-edit, retype, or substitute the hostname when converting a filesystem path to a public URL.** Only the path changes; the host must be copied exactly from the search result (`docs.langchain.com`).
+Lookalike hosts such as `docs.linkchain.com` or `docs.langsmith.com` are not LangChain domains and must never be published.

 **IMPORTANT - Create Anchor Links to Subsections:**
 When you find relevant content in a specific subsection, create a direct anchor link: